 Up Capture Ratio: Measures an investment manager's overall performance in up markets by comparing the manager's portfolio performance with performance of a benchmark.
 If the ratio is greater than one, the portfolio's returns outperformed compared to the benchmark's returns.
+If the ratio is less than one, the portfolio's returns underperformed compared to the benchmark's returns.
 The higher the number, the better the manager did at beating the market's returns during an up market period.